My Child Has Special Educational Needs

 How will the school know if my child needs additional help and how will the school share information with me?

-Links with lower schools: The SENCo and Assistant SENCo liaise with feeder lower schools to discuss information and assessment material on children with special educational needs.
+Links with lower schools: The SENDCo and Assistant SENDCo liaise with feeder lower schools to discuss information and assessment material on children with special educational needs.
 Transfer information forms are also filled in by Year 4 teachers and sent up to Year 5 teachers with an accompanying up-to-date Individual Education Plan (IEP) or Provision Map.

 We may find that a child needs additional help if concerns are raised by a parent/carer, by the child’s teacher or by the child.